supremegamers/8821cu-20210118/README.md

 Note: This script removes everything that has been installed, with the exception of the packages installed in Step 3 and the driver directory.
-The driver directory can and probably should be deleted in most cases after running this script.
+The driver directory can be deleted after running this script.

 #### Step 1: Open a terminal (e.g. Ctrl+Alt+T)